With Salons Closed, At-Home Hair Dye Is Flying Off The Shelves

 "People are starting to need a haircut," McMillon said.
 "You see more beard trimmers and hair colour and things like that.
 It's interesting to watch the dynamic play out."

-It's different from a few weeks ago, when people went for hand sanitizers, cleaning products, and masks.
-In fact, in the week ending March 7, hand sanitizer sales skyrocketed 470% from the year before, according to Nielsen data, and created a shortage for health-care staff and essential workers.
+It's different from a few weeks ago, when people went for hand sanitisers, cleaning products, and masks.
+In fact, in the week ending March 7, hand sanitiser sales skyrocketed 470% from the year before, according to Nielsen data, and created a shortage for health-care staff and essential workers.

 Shortly after, people panic-bought toilet paper, followed by baking and cooking products.
 Now, it seems that many of us are on to doing the best we can at home, with home hair-colour sales spiking 23% over last year, according to Nielsen data.
 Obviously, the necessity of staying at home is proving more challenging than anyone could expect, but maintaining some normalcy through our beauty routines, when possible, can be helpful for people feeling upended by all of the changes in the world right now.